GLOBAL MARKETS-Stocks end 2019 near record highs, dollar slides

 In Hong Kong, stocks fell 0.5% as protesters geared up for pro-democracy rallies on New Year's Eve.
 Markets in Japan and South Korea were closed for a holiday.

-The dollar's slide came close to wiping out the year's gains, as the pound and a clutch of trade-sensitive currencies rallied on improving U.S.-China trade relations and the outlook for global growth.
-The dollar also fell, as one of the biggest bets in the FX market for 2020 is shorting the U.S. currency.
+The dollar's slide came close to wiping out the year's gains, as the pound and trade-sensitive currencies rallied on improving U.S.-China trade relations and the outlook for global growth.
+The decline of the dollar is one of the biggest bets in the FX market for 2020.

 "We could be right at a turning point where global growth re-accelerates relative to U.S. growth, and that could mean a weaker dollar over time," Kelly said.
 The dollar was strong for much of 2019 thanks to the relative outperformance of the U.S. economy and investors' preference for a safe-haven currency amid the trade dispute.
 But the dollar's gains for the year shriveled in December.

 Investors bought up currencies linked to global trade, sending the Australian dollar, Chinese yuan and Scandinavian crowns to multi-month or multi-week highs against the greenback.
-The dollar index, which tracks the greenback against a basket of six currencies, fell 0.251 points or 0.26 percent, or 0.27 percent, to 96.489 and the euro was last up 0.18 percent, at $1.1217.
+The dollar index, which tracks the greenback against a basket of six currencies, fell 0.237 points or 0.24 percent, to 96.503 and the euro was last up 0.14 percent, at $1.1213.

 U.S. gold futures settled up 0.3% at $1,523.10.
 The benchmark U.S. Treasury 10-year note fell 7/32 in price to yield 1.9192%.